MABA trails are open; buildings & restrooms are closed. See guidelines. Read More

 The Museum of American Bird Art at Mass Audubon (MABA) is a professional art museum within New England’s largest conservation organization, connecting people and nature through art.
 Our exhibitions feature art by internationally recognized artists inspired by nature.

-Located on a 121-acre wildlife sanctuary just south of Boston, the Museum of American Bird Art at Mass Audubon houses Mass Audubon’s extensive art collection, which is shared with the public through exhibitions as well as through a wide variety of education programs.
+Located on a 121-acre wildlife sanctuary just south of Boston, MABA houses Mass Audubon’s extensive art collection, which is shared with the public through exhibitions as well as through a wide variety of education programs.

-In addition to our exhibition gallery, visitors may explore the Mildred Morse Allen Wildlife Sanctuary’s scenic trail system through a meadow, forest, and red maple swamp.
-Bring your camera and come early in the day to make use of the bird photography blind.
+In addition to the Gallery, visitors may explore our 2 miles of trails that wind through a meadow, forest, and red maple swamp.
+We've got all kinds of fun activities for families so you can have your own outdoor adventures!
+Or bring your camera and come early in the day to make use of the bird photography blind.

 Download the trail map to explore the wildlife sanctuary's trails.